-The Company's credit risk is primarily attributable to its amounts receivable.
-Amounts receivable consists of sales taxes due from the Federal Government of Canada.
+The Company's credit risk is primarily attributable to its amounts receivable and sales tax recoverable.
+Amounts receivable consists of government grants.
 The Company has no significant concentration of credit risk arising from its operations.
 Management believes that the credit risk concentration with respect to financial instruments included in other assets is low.